A bag-of-paths framework for network data analysis: Related work, background, and notation

-First, similarity measures can be based on random walk models on the graph, seen as a Markov chain.
-As an example, the commute time (CT) kernel has been introduced in \cite{Saerens04PCA,FoussKDE-2005} and was inspired by the work of Klein \& Randic \cite{Klein-1993} and Chandra et al.\ \cite{Chandra-1989}.
+Alternatively, similarity measures can be based on random walk models on the graph, seen as a Markov chain.
+As an example, the commute time (CT) kernel has been introduced in \cite{FoussKDE-2005,Saerens04PCA} as the Moore-Penrose pseudoinverse, $\mathbf{L}^{+}$, of the Laplacian matrix.
+The CT kernel was inspired by the work of Klein \& Randic \cite{Klein-1993} and Chandra et al.~\cite{Chandra-1989}.
 More precisely, Klein \& Randic \cite{Klein-1993} suggested to use the effective resistance between two nodes as a meaningful distance measure, called the resistance distance.
-Also, a close link between the effective resistance and the commute time of a random walker on the graph was highlighted in \cite{Chandra-1989}.
-In short, the commute time kernel takes its name from the average commute time measure, defined as the average number of steps that a random walker, starting in a given node, will take before entering another node (average first-passage time \cite{Norris-1997}) for the first time and going back to the initial node.
-It was shown in \cite{Saerens04PCA,FoussKDE-2005} that the elements of $\mathbf{L}^{+}$ are inner products of the node vectors in the Euclidean space where these node vectors are exactly separated by the commute time distance.
-The relationships between the Laplacian matrix and the commute cost distance (the expected cost of reaching a destination node from a starting node and going back to the starting node) were studied in \cite{FoussKDE-2005}.
-The authors showed that the elements of $\mathbf{L}^{+}$ are inner products of the node vectors in the Euclidean space where these node vectors are exactly separated by the square root of the commute time distance, which is therein called the Euclidean commute time distance.
+Chandra et al.~\cite{Chandra-1989} then showed that the resistance distance equals the commute time distance, up to a constant factor.
+The CT distance is defined as the average number of steps that a random walker, starting in a given node, will take before entering another node for the first time (this is called the average first-passage time \cite{Norris-1997}) and going back to the initial node.

+It was then shown \cite{Saerens04PCA} that the elements of $\mathbf{L}^{+}$ are inner products of the node vectors in the Euclidean space where these node vectors are exactly separated by the square root of the CT distance.
+The square root of the CT distance is therein called the Euclidean CT distance.
+The relationships between the Laplacian matrix and the \emph{commute cost} distance (the expected \emph{cost} (and not steps as for the CT) of reaching a destination node from a starting node and going back to the starting node) were studied in \cite{FoussKDE-2005}.
 Finally, an electrical interpretation of the elements of $\mathbf{L}^{+}$ can be found in \cite{Yen-2008}.
+However, we saw in the introduction that these random-walk based distances suffer from some drawbacks (e.g., the so-called ``lost in space" problem, \cite{vonLuxburg-2010})

 Sarkar et al.\ \cite{Sarkar2007} suggested a fast method for computing truncated commute time neighbors.
 At the same time, several authors defined an embedding that preserves the commute time distance with applications in various fields such as clustering \cite{Luh-2005}, collaborative filtering \cite{FoussKDE-2005,Brand-05}, dimensionality reduction of manifolds \cite{Ham2004} and image segmentation \cite{Qiu2005}.